 VEEP understands that the transition to civilian life can be stressful.
 To help alleviate that, the program is provided at no cost to the participant and can be done while transitioning out of the military.
 Prior to attending VEEP, participants decide where in the United States they would like to live and work after completion of the program.
 The electrical training ALLIANCE then facilitates an agreement for direct entry of the candidate into the training center (JATC) that has jurisdiction in that location.
 Once an agreement has been made, the participant is approved to attend VEEP.

-Inside Electrician Computer Mediated Learning training – self paced, from 7 weeks to 6 months duration
+Inside Electrician Computer Mediated Learning training – self paced, from 7 weeks to 6 months duration.
+30 slots available for 2022.
+What to expect in CML.

-Outside Lineworker in person training– 15 weeks outside La Grange Texas
+Outside Lineworker in person training– 15 weeks outside La Grange Texas- Two cohorts to be run in 2022.

 Participation by active duty personnel at in person training requires approval through the service members’ chain of command.
 Once enrolled, training is in lieu of daily duty requirements while still on active duty.
 The training must typically be started within the final 180 days of service to take advantage of this aspect, check with your base Transition Assistance team for details.